Factbox: Britain's May sets out stance for new trade ties with EU

 She said a customs partnership could keep the same border tariffs for goods intended for the EU but different ones for those going into the UK.

-Alternatively, there could be a streamlined customs arrangement, where jointly implemented measures would minimise frictions to trade, with additional specific measures for the border between Northern Ireland and the Republic of Ireland.
+Alternatively, there could be a streamlined customs arrangement, where jointly implemented measures would minimize frictions to trade, with additional specific measures for the border between Northern Ireland and the Republic of Ireland.

 The prime minister said Britain wanted to discuss with the EU how it could remain part of key EU agencies such as the ones covering the chemicals, medicines and aerospace industries, a move likely to be welcomed by companies in those sectors who have worried about the cost of replicating the EU systems.
 Britain would follow the rules of the agencies and make a financial contribution for being part of them, May said.